kptdev/kpt/site/reference/cli/alpha/rpkg/copy/README.md

 SOURCE_PACKAGE_REV_NAME:
   The name of the package revision that will be used as the source for creating a new package revision.

-TARGET_PACKAGE_NAME:
-  The name of the new package.
 ```

 #### Flags

 ```
---repository
-  Repository in which the new package revision will be created.

 --revision
   Revision for the new package.
+If this is not specified, the default revision will be `latest + 1`.
+The default can only be used if the latest package revision is of the format `^v[0-9]+$`.
 ```

 <!--mdtogo-->